 Praslin is famous for its unique palm forest, the Vallée de Mai, a UNESCO World Heritage site that is home to the rare coco-de-mer.
 This palm has mammoth fan-shaped fronds and a seed weighing up to 40 pounds — the largest leaf and seed in the tree kingdom.
 Some trees are over 900 years old.

-Disembark in Mahe, VicotiraDisembark on the island of Mahé in Victoria, the capital of the Seychelles, and transfer to the airport for homeward flights - or stay on in the Seychelles if you wish.
-(Day 13: B)
+Disembark in Mahe, VicotiraDisembark on the island of Mahé in Victoria, the capital of the Seychelles.
+Tour Mahé in the morning, seeing the Botanical Gardens and the town of Victoria, including its lively market.
+After lunch, check in to the Savoy Resort and Spa, with a free afternoon to enjoy the beach.
+In the evening, transfer to the airport for overnight flights home — or stay on in the Seychelles if you wish.